pclaridy/handwritten-zipcode-classification/README.md

 The models were evaluated using:

-- **Mean Testing Error**: Measures misclassification rate on unseen data
+- **Mean Testing Error**, which measures misclassification rate on unseen data
-- **Variance of Testing Error**: Measures stability across random splits
+- **Variance of Testing Error**, which measures stability across random splits

 ### Mean Testing Error by Model